Mac-COMP-127-Spring-21-Mod3-classroom/course-project-02_jeremy_youssef_ruben/README.md

 ## Implementation

 The ‘PacMan.java’ class manages the game.
-‘Sprite.java’ is the superclass
+‘Sprite.java’ is the superclass that encompasses the 'Player.java' and 'Ghost.java' classes, where most of their characteristcs are defined.
+The 'Tile.java' class manages assigning the tiles different types based on their functionality.

+## Challenges

+As mentioned above, the possiblity of implementing a more advanced ghost AI rather than simple randomizatin was a concern during the planning phase.